allbridge-io/allbridge-core-rest-api/README.md

 ##### Deploy and release REST-API container

-Repeat steps 7-11 to upgrade to a newer REST-API version
+Repeat steps 1-5 below to upgrade to a newer REST-API version

-7. Login to Heroku Container Registry
+1. Login to Heroku Container Registry
    * Run `heroku container:login` or log in via Docker following [these instructions](https://devcenter.heroku.com/articles/container-registry-and-runtime#logging-in-to-the-registry)
-8. Pull the REST-API Locally
+2. Pull the REST-API Locally
    * Run the command: `docker pull --platform linux/amd64 allbridge/io.allbridge.rest-api:<version>`
-9. Tag the Docker Image
+3. Tag the Docker Image
    * Run the command: `docker tag allbridge/io.allbridge.rest-api:<version> registry.heroku.com/<app-name>/web`
-10. Push the Tagged Image to Heroku
+4. Push the Tagged Image to Heroku
    * Run the command: `docker push registry.heroku.com/<app-name>/web`
-11. Release the Container on Heroku
+5. Release the Container on Heroku
    * Run the command: `heroku container:release web --app <app-name>`

 ##### One-Time Setup (Optional for Updates)

-12. Set Configuration Variables
+1. Set Configuration Variables
    * Run the commands, like: `heroku config:set ETH_NODE_URL=https://ethereum-rpc.publicnode.com --app <app-name>`
    * Alternatively, you can set it via the Heroku Dashboard under the [app's settings](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard)

 ##### Final Steps

-13. Retrieve the Base URL
+1. Retrieve the Base URL
    * Find the base URL in the domains section of your app's settings (`https://dashboard.heroku.com/apps/<app-name>/settings`) on the Heroku Dashboard
    * Or click the button `Open App`
-14. Check API Availability
+2. Check API Availability
    * Append `/api` to the base URL to check the availability of the Swagger

 You are now ready to use your rest-api app.